This is a preview of the content in our French Food Decoder app. Get the app to:

 French fries, mayonnaise and frikandel, Dutch fast food

-A common sight in the friteries or baraque à frites (frites and snack stands) in northeast France, Belgium and the Netherlands, fricandelles are made of scraps of chicken, pork and horse meat, binders, spices, breadcrumbs for breading, flavor enhancers and other additives, and deep fried.
+A common sight in the friteries or baraque à frites (frites and snack stands) in northeast France, Belgium and the Netherlands, fricandelles are made of beef, pork and sometimes a bit of horse meat, binders, spices, breadcrumbs, flavor enhancers and other additives, and deep fried.

-In German, fricandelle (first recording in 1692) was made into a patty and served in a bun with mustard... the origin of the modern hamburger!
+In German, fricandelle (first recording in 1692) was made into a patty and served in a bun with mustard...according to some food scholars, the origin of the modern hamburger!

 In Lorraine, fricandelle is a slice of pork liver, surrounded by a crépine, like a crepinette.

-Fricandelles are often confused with fricadelles which are meatballs made with pork and veal, bread, milk and nutmeg.
+Fricandelles are often confused with fricadelles, although these can also be meatballs made with pork and veal, bread, milk and nutmeg.

 Charcuterie